chef/automate/components/automate-chef-io/content/docs/datafeed.md

  - Ohai data gathered from each node being managed, this includes HW, OS and installed program information, there is some variation depending on the OS being managed
  - Configuration information about each node being managed, this includes Chef Client Run status, Runlists, Cookbooks, Recipes being run against each node
- - Compliance information about each node to show it’s compliance state, this includes passed and failed controls for each profile executed against the node
+ - Compliance information about each node that shows the compliance state, this includes passed and failed controls for each profile executed against that node

 The Data Feed is not a Data Tap, it operates by doing the following: